jig487/Jig3D/README.md

 The current state of the engine is not final.
 This is an older build meant for demonstration purposes.

 Currently, rendering is only supported using Advanced Peripherals augmented reality glasses.
-I do have plans to include plethora's goggles and also base computer craft monitors, but those will come once the engine is in a more finalized state.
+I do have plans to include plethora's goggles and also base computer craft monitors / terminal, but those will come once the engine is in a more finalized state.

 Currently the "scratch" engine is split up into 3 files: